toolinbox/iHosts/README.md

 > Do I need iHosts?

-If you need to edit /etc/hosts to switch different development environments, or you even have already used some tools or scripts to edit Hosts, you really need to try iHosts for free.
+If you need to edit /etc/hosts, or you even have already used some tools do it, you really need to try iHosts for free.
 Now iHosts supports Mac OS X.

 [>>> Click to Download iHosts from Mac App Store for Free <<<](https://itunes.apple.com/app/id1102004240?ls=1&mt=12)